Backstory

 If you’re curious, here are my general rules for hunting for materials (while digging through the thrift shop, or the piles at clothing swaps):

-- Ideally, I want most or all of a project to come from upcycled materials.
+1. Ideally, I want all or most of a project to come from upcycled materials.
 ‘I made this out of a top, two scarves, and a pillowcase’ far outranks ‘I made this mostly out of a top, but I also had to buy twill-tape and buttons and interfacing and a couple of metres of a contrast fabric’.
 In other words, I’m allowed to run to the fabric shop and buy twill-tape and buttons and fusible interfacing and a couple of metres of a contrast fabric, but before I do that, I should ensure that I don’t already have something in my stash that would work.

-- I typically don’t buy fabric or clothing if I don’t have a sense of the fibre content; I much prefer to know what it is I’m working with.
+2. I typically don’t buy fabric or clothing if I don’t have a sense of the fibre content; I much prefer to know what it is I’m working with.
 I also avoid animal fibres, mostly because (with the exception of silk) my skin doesn’t get along with them well.

-- I have no qualms about reinventing handmade clothes made by sewing, but – even when the fibre content is stated or obvious – I usually avoid unravelling things that were knit or crocheted by hand.
+5. I have no qualms about reinventing handmade clothes made by sewing, but – even when the fibre content is stated or obvious – I usually avoid unravelling things that were knitted or crocheted by hand.
 Even if the item is unwanted, I can see the minimum number of stitches and/or hours that went into something that was handmade out of yarn.
 That makes me very eager not to undo it.

 To be clear, upcycled clothes are not the only items in my wardrobe.
 I do buy lots of clothes used and alter them slightly before wearing them, but I generally don’t bother chronicling those little changes here; they’re too trivial.
 This blog is devoted to the real adventures: the times where I’ve thoroughly overhauled an item, or jumped in to disassemble a garment without a good sense of what it might turn into, or both.
 Basically, I’m fascinated by old, worn things turning into exciting new things.
 I enjoy getting ideas for these exciting new things based on constraints inherent in the original items (textile types, amount of material, colours, etc.).
 All this means I will very happily read refashion blogs, and occasionally even start one myself.